WANdisco/wandisco-documentation-ldm/docs/configure-smtp.md

 ## SMTP

-Configuring an SMTP server for LiveData Migrator allows the use of [email notifications](./configuration-ui.md), which notify the user via email when certain events occur in LiveData Migrator.
+Configuring a connection to an SMTP server for LiveData Migrator allows the use of [email notifications](./configuration-ui.md), which notify the user via email when certain events occur in LiveData Migrator.

 ### Configure an SMTP server in the UI